The Shape of Things to Come: Adaptations

-Influence on later science fiction

 American Golden Age writers

 Theodore Wein pointed out that "Wells' Things to Come was at its most influential in the six years between its publication and the moment when the course of its predicted war was overtaken and overshadowed by the actual fast-unfolding events of the Second World War.
 These same years of the 1930s were the time of incubation for the people who were destined to become the greatest names in Science Fiction, the time when they read ravenously any SF on which they could lay their hands and started to formulate their own ideas.
 It is not surprising that traces of Things to Come are clearly visible in what they wrote in the 1940s and 1950s."
 Among such great names of Golden Age Science Fiction, Wein noted Isaac Asimov, Robert Heinlein and Poul Anderson, and enumerated ways in which the work of all three, and other science fiction writers as well, had felt the influence of Wells' work.

 Specifically, Wein speculated that Wells' character of social scientist Gustave De Windt, with his blueprint for world transformation, had inspired Asimov's Hari Seldon.
 As noted by Wein, De Windt and Seldon both conduct research at a prestigious library in the capital of a declining empire (respectively the British Empire and the Galactic Empire).
 Both realize that an overall collapse is imminent and inevitable, set out a detailed blueprint of how to rebuild the world/galaxy, and set up a body of dedicated followers (Wells' Modern State Society, Asimov's First and Second Foundations) which will implement the plan of the founding visionary for generations after his death.
 Further, Wein conjectured that Wells' "seventeen million active workers" tasked with a "Fundamental Knowledge System" containing "everything that is known" had inspired Asimov's Encyclopedia Galactica.

-In Heinlein's "Solution Unsatisfactory" (1941), the planes of the International Patrol overfly Washington D.C., and put to naught the President's authority - an event similar to an episode earlier depicted in Wells' work.
+In Heinlein's "Solution Unsatisfactory" (1941), the planes of the International Patrol overfly Washington D.C., and put to naught the President's authority – an event similar to an episode earlier depicted in Wells' work.
 Heinlein would later upgrade the International Patrol into an Interplanetary Patrol, a self-appointed elite of motivated and puritanical spacemen reminiscent of Wells' Dictatorship of the Air.

-Wells described Federated Nationalists who had put aside their feuds, to band together until they had smashed the budding world government.
+Wells described Federated Nationalists, who had put aside their feuds to band together until they had smashed the budding world government.
 Poul Anderson in his early future history, the Psychotechnic League, had similar federated nationalists opposing the United Nations' efforts to make itself a world government and rebuild a war torn world.

 Other works

-Rex Warner's dystopian The Aerodrome (1941) is in part a fictional critique of The Shape of Things to Come.
+Rex Warner's dystopian The Aerodrome (1941) is in part a literary critique of The Shape of Things to Come.
 Wells' Air Police is presented as the fascistic "Airmen".

+Adoption of title

+The title phrase The Shape of Things to Come has been adopted and modified by several artists (directly or indirectly) to fit their own purposes, among them: